 Las Vegas, New Mexico, 1835-1935.
-I served as Content Compiler and Editor for this lush photo-history of 100 years in Las Vegas, New Mexico, a boom and bust town of the western United States frontier.
+I served as Content Compiler and Editor, Editor in Chief, and writer for this lush photo-history of 100 years in Las Vegas, New Mexico, a boom and bust town of the western United States frontier.
 The book includes close to 200 images of period, archival photographs from a variety of repositories--some never before seen--as well as historical essays, side bars, profiles, and extended captions.

 "It's all here: The Spanish explorers and pioneers, the wagon trains, the Rough Riders, the Harvey Girls, the outlaws and desperadoes and ranching legends." --Hampton Sides

-Available at the City of Las Vegas Museum and Rough Rider Memorial Collection.
+Available in Las Vegas, NM at Paper Trail, 158 Bridge St; Rough Rider Antiques, Railroad Ave; City of Las Vegas Museum and Rough Rider Memorial Museum, Grand Ave.

 Cowboy Reunions of Las Vegas, New Mexico.
 By Edwina P. Romero writing as Pat Romero: An illustrated history of the Las Vegas, New Mexico, Cowboy Reunion annual events, 1915-1968.
 The 4-day Reunions attracted ranchers, cowboys, cowgirls, well-known artists, authors, and musicians as well as the local townspeople, merchants, and business community.